SK Shlomo: Guinness World records

 SK Shlomo has twice held the record for the World's Largest Beatbox Ensemble, and is the current holder for directing a group of 2,081 Google employees at the Dublin Convention Centre in November 2011.

 Work as a composer

 SK Shlomo is often commissioned to write for choirs, stage shows, films and adverts.
 Recent works include a score for the BFI's restoration of Alfred Hitchcock's Downhill, a specially commissioned piece for the Royal Festival Hall's organ and a nomination for the British Composer Awards for their piece for the National Youth Choir.

+Beatbox For Kids

+Shlomo has often toured Shlomo's Beatbox Adventure For Kids, an interactive show for families which features accessibility guides specifically designed for neurodivergent children.